AI Exam

 PCOS and Family History

-- PCOS has a strong hereditary component, with first-degree relatives of affected individuals having a 20-40% prevalence, significantly higher than the general population.
+- First-degree relatives of affected women have a 20–40% prevalence, much higher than the general population.

 PCOS and Associated Conditions